 Dish up in the kitchen.
 To minimize the temptation of second and third helpings, serve food on individual plates, instead of putting the serving dishes on the table.

 Divide food from large packages into smaller containers.
 The larger the package of potato chips, for example, the more people tend to eat without realizing it.

 Cut up high-calorie treats such as cheese, pizza, or chocolate into smaller pieces—and offer your child fewer pieces.

 Downsize orders.
 When eating out, share an entrée with your child or order just an appetizer instead.
 Order half-orders or a medium size instead of a large.

 Children who sit too much and move too little are at the highest risk for becoming overweight.
-Kids need an hour of exercise daily for optimum health.
-This may seem like a lot, but exercise doesn’t have to happen in a gym or all at once.
-Instead, try to incorporate movement into your family’s regular routine.
+Kids need an hour of exercise a day for optimum health.
+This may seem like a lot, but exercise doesn't have to happen in a gym or all at once.
+Instead, try to incorporate movement into your family's regular routine.

 It used to be commonplace to find children running around and playing in the streets of their neighborhoods, naturally expending energy and getting exercise.
 In today's world, that's not always an option, but you still have options for boosting their activity level.

 Play active indoor games.
 Put the remote away and organize some active indoor games.
 You can play tag (perhaps crawling tag, so that you keep messes to a minimum), hide-and-seek, or Simon Says (think jumping jacks and stretches).